Ikunat/Ikunat/README.md

-- 👋 Hi, I’m @Ikunat... but you can call me Tanuki :wink:
+- 👋 Hi, I’m @Ikunat... but you can call me Tanuki !
 - 👀 I’m interested in Web & App development and Graphic design.
 - 🌱 I’m currently learning React, Angular, Node.js, GraphQL, Docker, and so on...
 - 💞️ I’m looking to collaborate on anything cool !